How to make an animated title sequence

 How much does an animated title sequence cost to produce?

-Hiring a motion graphics artist for a custom title sequence typically costs $500 to $5,000 or more, with delivery timelines of days to weeks.
-Morphic's title sequence workflow is included with your Morphic subscription and delivers a complete animated sequence with cinematic effects in seconds.
+Hiring a motion graphics artist for a custom title sequence can be expensive with delivery timelines of days to weeks.
+Morphic's title sequence workflow is available on Morphic and delivers a complete animated sequence with cinematic effects significantly faster.

 chair